 SUFFRAGETTE (2015) Director: Sarah Gavron

 The women's suffrage movement, is not discussed, or taught enough in most history classes, and that's wrong.
 Really wrong.
 It's hard to fully understand, the way it reads, is that basically, there wasn't women voting, and then, at least in America, the 19th Amendment was finally passed, almost, 97 years ago, and women have had the right to vote ever since, but it was a lot more than that.
 It was a movement, and a political one at that.
 A violent, political one, that involved protests and even, martyrdom.
 Now, in America, the movie that most comes to my mind, at least for me, is the HBO TV film, "Iron Jawed Angels", with Hilary Swank as Alice Paul, who even among suffragettes are seriously overlooked historically, because she was the one who led the fight for national suffrage, while most of the Susan B. Anthony disciples in the Movement, were more concentrated on a laborious state-by-state movement, and was, in general a more aggressive protester and voice of the movement.
 "Suffragette", I'm told doesn't take it's history as accurately.
 (Although "Iron Jawed Angels" did have some anachronistic touches) For instance, Carey Mulligan's character, Maud Watts, is a composite character.
 Also, it's a bit of a mess.
 It's good at depicting the era of Women's Suffrage, women on the workroom floors, causing stirs with rallies and speeches, the general violent disapproval of the men, the continuous struggles and protests of government and other societal institutions.
 Still though, the movie comes off as hollow.
 It climaxes with the death of Emily Wilding Davidson (Natalie Press) who was killed when she went out onto the racetrack at the Epsom Derby and was run over by one of the king's horses during the race.
 It was caught on camera; I've seen the actual video of the incident before, it's pretty shocking.
 It did lead to the United Kingdom granting women's rights, in 1918, five years later, two years before america did.
 I don't know, I found myself uninspired by "Suffragette", maybe it's because it's the UK and not the US, so the story doesn't have the same historical relevance and significance for me, but I somehow doubt that.
-The movie, overall tone is just dreary and dark, and again, more or less, go through the motions of a women's rights movement story, but I never felt engaged with it.
+The movie, overall tone is just dreary and dark, and again, more or less, goes through the motions of a women's rights movement story, but I never felt engaged with it.
 Compare that to "Iron Jawed Angels" the characters were placed almost in a modern perspective.
 You had good actresses playing good roles, but what you didn't have was a personal touch.
 The main character arc is for a character who was a combination of roles, and then suddenly, the movie ends with Davison's death. and a long list of countries and what year women got the right to vote in them.
 All of the countries, gave permission a lot later then they probably should.
 It's a great message and history lesson, but like many history lessons, they might not always be as entertaining as they could've been in the textbook.
 Or on the screen.